 An introduction to the work of William Shakespeare: poems, comedies, histories, problem plays, tragedies, Roman plays, and late romances in their social, historical, and literary contexts.
-Students who have received credit for ENGL 341 may not enroll in this course.
+Prerequisite: ENGL 100, 110 or equivalent.
+Credit will be granted for only one of ENGL 340 and ENGL 341.
 Six credits.